MaxHalford/tuna/README.md

 #### Streaming from a CSV file

-The most common use case you may probably have is to process rows located in a CSV file.
-You can use `NewCSVStream` to stream CSV data from an `io.Reader` instance.
+A common use case you may have is processing rows located in a CSV file.
+You can use the `NewCSVStream` method to stream CSV data from an `io.Reader` instance.

 ```go
 var r io.Reader // Depends on your application